Code of Behaviour

 The possession and/or consumption of alcohol may also incur expulsion.

-In deciding whether or not to expel a student the Manager will undertake a review of the following factors:
+In deciding whether or not to expel a student the Board of Management will undertake a review of the following factors:

 • the nature and seriousness of the behaviour;